-And when Coriolanus bends his character to comply, Virgilia becomes almost mute.
-When his inability to make the bastard words credible destroys Corilanus, Virgilia (in this portrayal) can use her lips only to kiss him farewell.
+And when Coriolanus bends his character to comply, Virgilia responds by becoming almost mute.
+When his inability to make the bastard words credible destroys Corilanus, Virgilia (in this portrayal) uses her own lips only for kissing him.

 It is not passivity that silences Virgilia; it is words themselves that fail her.

 Corrupt language is what destroyed her husband.
 At several points she can only issue broke cries of, “oh heavens, oh heavens!”, as if words themselves cannot hold depth of her heartache (2533).
 She is almost choking on her words, as if to articulate them would derive them of reality.
-Speeches would only make her agony seem trite, so she carries them quietly.
+Speeches would only make her agony seem trite, so she bears suffering quietly.

 Shakespeare, the word master, has crafted excruciating monologues of pain, grief, and reasoning, so it is more than strange that he gives Virgilia such a consistent silence.
 Yet his use of silence is not uncommon; “silence is the perfectest herald of joy”, declares Claudio, the false lover.
 Although Claudio’s joy and faith falters, silence does herald a great many other interior movements.
 Sobs speak more tellingly of grief than words, as in Lear’s broken speech over the death of Cordelia.
 And both Hero’s and Hermione’s outrage and sorrow are manifested in the gravest of silences.

-This staging of Coriolanus the embraces Virgilia’s actions as speaking more poignantly than all of Volumnia’s syllables.
+This staging of Coriolanus embraces Virgilia’s actions as speaking more poignantly than all of Volumnia’s syllables.
 Where Menelius and Volumnia use language to deceive, incite, and woo, Virgilia’s lack of words grounds her husband.
-Her love for him is clear in every gesture, and need to no other articulation.
-Virgilia’s lack of speech is not empty, but is itself a powerful counterweight to Menelius’ smooth persuasions and Volumnia’s fierce lectures.
+Her love for him is clear in every gesture, and needs no other articulation.
+Virgilia’s lack of speech is not empty, but is a powerful counterweight to the rhetoric of Menelius’ smooth persuasions and Volumnia’s fierce lectures.
 Where words corrupt and manipulate, Virgilia remains constant.
 Her silence is truly filled with grace.